 Every day at five-thirty his mother came to fetch him.
-Arrived breathless in her Ford Fiesta, black trenches of exhaustion dug beneath her eyes.
+Arrived breathless in her Ford Fiesta, earthworks of exhaustion dug deep beneath her eyes.
 She put her arm around her son’s shoulders, caressed his head with her fingers.
 Her precious pet.

 “Shall we go then, sweetheart?”

 And he’d nod and clamber into the car, hungry for the fish fingers she would doubtless serve.